DISH Pricing for 2023

 Most channel favorites are found in one of DISH's main plans but if you want extra movie, sports or specialty channels, add-on packs and premium channels are the way to go.
 DISH offers a total of 9 primary add-on packs, ranging from $4 to $12.
 Here's a quick overview:

-- News Pack ($10/mo, 7 chs) - when you need more news and perspectives, this is the add-on programming go get.
+• News Pack ($10/mo, 7 chs) - when you need more news and perspectives, this is the add-on programming to get.
 Bloomberg, Fox News, Fox Business, CNBC, MSNBC, etc.

 Premium movies and specialty channels